gauravmeena0708/gauravmeena0708/README.md

 <h2>Apart from technology, What I do?</h2>
 <p>
 	<ul>
-		<li>I love adventure and enjoy trekking, rafting and any other activity that gives Adrenaline small boost</li>
+		<li>I love adventure and enjoy trekking, rafting and any other activity that gives bit of Adrenaline boost</li>
 		<li>I have fought official karate match with ITBP personnel (I lost in a minute)</li>
 		<li>I have performed dance on stage (I have stage fear) <a href="https://www.youtube.com/watch?v=qq4k3hYvKvU">Link 1</a> <a href="https://www.youtube.com/watch?v=zugxDWaehPo">Link2</a> <a href="https://www.youtube.com/watch?v=VqPTiistucI">Link 3</a></li>
 		<li>I can cook/make good tea with youtube instructions</li>
-		<li>I sometimes write poems in Hindi<a href="https://www.youtube.com/watch?v=WKoFZsBc3sw&list=PLYc0L7KnQ0W0_UvyfEeb2gb93CnhLujA2">Link to the playlist</a></li>
+		<li>I sometimes write poems in Hindi <a href="https://www.youtube.com/watch?v=WKoFZsBc3sw&list=PLYc0L7KnQ0W0_UvyfEeb2gb93CnhLujA2">Link to the playlist</a></li>
 	</ul>

 </p>